skynettechnologies/bagisto-all-in-one-accessibility/README.md

 Admin > Settings > All in One Accessibility
 ```

-## Support
-For any kind of queries/support please Email us at [Skynet Technologies Support](mailto:hello@skynettechnologies.com)

 ## Documentation

 [All in One Accessibility - User Guide](https://www.dropbox.com/s/de41n4xm9zjwxix/All-in-One-Accessibility-PRO-App-Usage-and-Functionality.pdf?dl=0)

 ## Screenshots